Social recruiting on Facebook:

 Time is of the essence here!
 If you appear inaccessible, your potential candidates might be discouraged to pursue your job opening and go for the job opportunities with another company.

 Don’t just stop at answering direct questions and queries.
+Be proactive in your Facebook recruiting efforts!
 Start interacting with your Facebook fans’ general comments, too.
 Each and every interaction a Facebook user has with your page is an opportunity to convert him/her into a prospective hire for your business.
 So seize every opportunity!

-Always use personalized approach.
+Always use a personalized approach if you want to excel in Facebook recruiting.
 First, personalize your own voice.
 Be authentic and develop your brand’s unique voice and style of communication.
-Make your answers sound like something a real person would say, not like you’re just copy-pasting robot like template answers.
+Make your answers sound like something a real person would say, not like you’re a just copy-pasting robot like template answers.
 Second, personalize your approach to Facebook users.

 Treat them with respect and rely heavily on your human empathy and kindness.
 Remember, behind each and every Facebook question or comment is a real person (a potential candidate) reaching out to you.

-Learn from Marriott Hotels, a brand that does it perfectly on their Marriott Careers Facebook page.
+Learn from Marriott Hotels, a brand that does Facebook recruiting perfectly on their Marriott Careers Facebook page.

 Step 10: Share specialized recruiting content